-The primary drivers for the Consumer Products & Services business area are the number of passengers using Amsterdam Airport Schiphol and the average spend per passenger.
-The resulting revenues are non-regulated and encompass retail sales, concession income, car parking fees, rents, advertising and media revenues and other income and management fees.
+The business area Schiphol Commercial provides commercial services to passengers and businesses at the airport.
+The resulting revenues are non-regulated and encompass retail sales, concession income, car parking fees, rents, advertising and media revenues, real estate development, management and leasing and other income and management fees.

-The Consumer Products & Services business area works with partners to create unique experiences for travellers, with a surprising range of shops, catering outlets and services.
+The Schiphol Commercial business area works with partners to create unique experiences for travellers, with a surprising range of shops, catering outlets and services.
 It also uses innovative online and offline media concepts to reach and inform travellers.
-Offering a variety of parking products and premium services such as Privium, Valet Parking and the VIP Centre, this business area facilitates a carefree and comfortable travel process.
+Offering a variety of parking products and premium services such as Privium, Valet Parking and the VIP Centre, facilitating a carefree and comfortable travel process.
+The primary driver for the services to passengers is the number of passengers using Amsterdam Airport Schiphol and the average spend per passenger.